 flashback moves the story forward - it isn't filling in a plot hole.

-THE LIFE OF DAVID GALE is a textbook example of how NOT to use flashbacks.
+A completely forgotten movie, THE LIFE OF DAVID GALE is a textbook example of how NOT to use flashbacks.

 An ambitious young reporter (Kate Winslet) is granted an interview with David